How to treat cramps under the foot

 Cramp under the foot: what is a cramp?

-A cramp is a rapid, involuntary contraction of one or more muscles that typically affects the foot or calf and causes pain or stiffness.
-More specifically, the cramp under the foot can happen at various times, including when the limb is at rest, during the night, or during periods of intensive physical activity.
+A cramp is a rapid, involuntary contraction of one or more muscles, typically affecting the foot or calf and causing pain or stiffness.
+Foot cramps can occur at rest, during the night, or after intense physical activity.
+Though generally brief and harmless, frequent cramps may signal underlying health issues.

 Causes of a foot cramp